ModelAtlasofTheEarth/Model-Submission/README.md

 * Your model repository is now yours to customize and fill with files (payload)
 * We encourage you to use github to add any material that is within github's typical repository limits (files < 100 Mb, total repository size < 5 Gb)
 * You may customize the model repository as you feel fit.
-This may require editing of the metadata file () to reflect changes in directory structure.
+This may require editing of the metadata file () to reflect changes in directory structure
 * Push any changes back to the [M@TE organization](https://github.com/ModelAtlasofTheEarth/).

 **5) Upload model to our [NCI](https://nci.org.au/) Server**